Annie (musical): United States national touring companies

 During the Broadway run of Annie, there were four touring companies that were launched from the original production to tour to major North American cities:

 The first national touring company opened in Toronto in March 1978 with Kathy Jo Kelly as Annie, Norwood Smith as Daddy Warbucks, Jane Connell, Ruth Kobart as Miss Hannigan, and Gary Beach as Rooster.
 It played in Miami from April 12 to May 13, 1978, then continued for a few more cities until it landed in Chicago where it played for 32 weeks.
 In April 1979, it continued on the road in with Mary K. Lombardi now in the lead as Annie.
 In the fall of 1980, Theda Stemler took over the part and was replaced in Boston when she grew too old.
 On May 15, 1981, Louanne Sirota, who had played Annie in the long-running Los Angeles production, took over the role for four months.
 In August 1981, Becky Snyder became the company's last Annie, closing the tour on September 6, 1981.

 The second national touring company (sometimes referred to as the West Coast or Los Angeles production) opened in San Francisco on June 22, 1978, with Patricia Ann Patts starring as Annie, Jennifer Cihi as Pepper and the then-unknown Molly Ringwald as one of the orphans.
 The show landed in Los Angeles on October 15, 1978, for an open-ended run at the Shubert Theatre.
+Children's television host Tom Hatten played Franklin D. Roosevelt.
 On June 12, 1979, Sirota, just 9 years old (up until that time, all Annies had been 11 or older), took over the role from Patts.
 Marisa Morell took the role in December 1979, closing the Los Angeles run and continuing on tour with the show through December 1980.
-Kristi Coombs (who played the youngest orphan Molly in the first national touring company) then played Annie until this touring company closed in Hawaii on August 22, 1982.
-Alyssa Milano(Who's the boss) played orphan Kate in 1981.
+Kristi Coombs (who played the youngest orphan Molly in the first national touring company) then played Annie, until this touring company closed in Hawaii on August 22, 1982.
+Alyssa Milano played orphan Kate in 1981.

 The third national touring company opened in Dallas on October 3, 1979, with Rosanne Sorrentino (who would later go on to portray Pepper in the 1982 film version) in the title role.
 This company toured to 23 cities playing mostly shorter runs of a month or less.
 On March 27, 1981, Bridget Walsh took over as Annie.
 Becky Snyder (who had closed the first national tour) joined this company in the summer of 1982 and stayed with it until it closed in September of that year.

 The fourth national touring company opened on September 11, 1981, with Mollie Hall playing Annie.
 This production was a "bus and truck" tour, with a slightly reduced cast, that traveled the country and often played in two cities a week.
 This company was still touring when the original Broadway production closed in January 1983, making Kathleen Sisk the final performer to play Annie from the original production team.
 This tour closed in late March 1983.